TheDeadcoder/Tokkhok-Backend/README.md

 - using postgresql for database
 - Hosted the database in supabase
 - using sqlalchemy as ORM
+- Using Database pooling.
+Using default pool size = 15

 ## Database Migration Tool
 Using Alembic as DB-migration tool